 As this class runs a few times a week we have a few different teachers teaching it.
 What’s wonderful is that they all bring their own personality and creative style to their teaching so no two classes are ever the same.
 Here’s a bit of guidance on how they teach to help you choose and know what to expect;

 Style: Creative, flowing and repetitive sequencing that build slowly.
 Sometimes dynamic sometimes softer but always plenty of balancing, legwork and interesting, playful vinyasas.

-Music: Yes!!Nichi always creates playlists for her classes and you can expect some chanting with shrutibox or handpan.
+Music: Yes!!Nichi always creates playlists for her classes.
 Look out for her yoga with live music classes.

 When: Not teaching this class during Covid pandemic.

 Style: Very similar to Nichi’s classes but expect more core work and arm balances as she loves ashtanga and rocket yoga!!

 Music: Yes!!
 Sarah usually puts on a playlist for her vinyasa class.